Bernard69507/Genesis/README.md

 # Genesis
 In the beginning, God created the heavens and the Earth.

+Written with Love and Compassion by Bernard Johnson.